zeromq/zeromq.js/README.md

 ### Curve with Libsodium support

+(Enabled by default)

 Enables CURVE security for encrypted communications.
 Zeromq uses libsodium for CURVE security.
 To enable CURVE support, add the following to your .npmrc:

 ```ini
 zmq_curve="true"
 zmq_sodium="true"
 ```

-Building libsodium requires these dependencies on Linux/MacOS: `autoconf automake libtool`, which can be installed via `apt-get` or `brew`, etc.
+Building libsodium requires these dependencies on Linux/MacOS:
+`autoconf automake libtool`, which can be installed via `apt-get` or `brew`, etc.

 #### Draft support